Sabarimala Temple: Legend of Manikandan

 Sage Suta told his followers the story of how Ayyappa was born, according to Bhutnathopakhyanam, a text for Ayyappan followers.
-After Chamundi killed Mahisasura, his sister Mahisi arrived to take revenge on the devas (gods).
-Brahma gave Mahishi a boon that made her invincible, with the caveat that only a human born of two males could kill her.
-The devas were afraid and helpless, so they sought assistance from Vishnu.
-The union of Shiva and Vishnu, who took the avatar of Mohini, produced a son named Manikandan.
+After Goddess Durga killed the demon Mahishasura, his sister Mahishi arrived to take revenge on the devas (gods).
+After Mahishi performed a severe tapasya, Brahma was pleased with her and gave Mahishi a boon that made her invincible, with the condition that only a human born of Vishnu and Shiva could kill her.
+Knowing that Vishnu and Shiva would never bring forth a child, Mahishi became arrogant and seized the earth and heavens, brutally killing all who worshipped a god.
+The gods were afraid and helpless, so they sought assistance from Vishnu.
+The union of Shiva and Vishnu, who took the avatar of Mohini, produced a son named Manikandan (the one who has a bell tied to his neck).

 Manikandan was abandoned on the banks of the Pampa River in southern India.
-The emperor Rajasekhara of the Panthalam dynasty, who was child less, found this child.
+The emperor Rajashekhara of the Panthalam dynasty, who was childless, found this child.
 In the meantime, the queen delivered a baby.
-The queen disliked Manikandan and devised a scheme to eliminate him.
-She lied about her sickness, claiming that she could only be treated by consuming tiger's milk.
+The prime minister disliked Manikandan and devised a scheme to eliminate him.
+He asked the queen to lie about her sickness, claiming that she could only be treated by consuming tiger's milk.
 Twelve-year-old Manikandan ventured into the wilderness in search of tiger's milk for his adoptive mother.
-On his journey through the forest, he killed Mahisi.
-The devas were pleased at Mahishi's death.
-Indra assumed the appearance of a tiger, which Manikandan used to return to the kingdom.
-He flung an arrow into the forest to mark the location of a temple, directed them to construct a temple, and then departed for Devaloka (the devas' abode).
+On his journey through the forest, he killed Mahishi.
+The gods were pleased at Mahishi's death.
+Indra, Agni, Varuna, Vayu and Kubera appeared before Ayyappan and told him that they would help him.
+The gods transformed into tigers, which Manikandan used to return to the kingdom.
+As soon as Rajashekhara saw Manikandan accompanied by tigers, Rajashekhara found out the truth behind the prime minister and proceeded to punish him, but Manikandan stopped him from doing so, stating that he had hastened the divine mission of killing Mahishi.
+Rajashekhara then bowed before Manikandan, who said that he needed a temple to live in.
+Manikandan asked his father and the citizens to accompany him.
+Manikandan shot an arrow into the sky.
+The arrow eventually landed at the summit of the Sabarimala hill, and Manikandan asked the king to build only 18 steps from the ground to the summit and then ascended to heaven.

+Rajashekhara thought that 18 steps from the ground to a tall hill was impossible.
+Parashurama appeared before him and told the king he would help him build the temple.
+The temple was eventually built, and Parashurama installed a holy stone idol of Manikandan.
+The idol depicts Manikandan as Ayyappan, seated in a yogic posture, his right hand displaying the abhaya mudra, his left hand resting on his left thigh, his legs bound by a cloth and seated on a pedestal.